Peter James Thomas

-Peter James Thomas is a British academic and entrepreneur.
+Peter James Thomas is a British academic and entrepreneur known for his contributions to human–computer interaction (HCI), personal information management (PIM), and ubiquitous computing.
+His work has been widely cited in HCI publications.

 Biography

-Thomas was educated at Mexborough Grammar School, South Yorkshire, York St. John University, the University of Cambridge and the University of Hull.
-Following a PhD at The University of Hull in the applications of social science to computing, he lectured in Human-Computer Interaction at Brunel University, West London between 1990–1992 and became Professor of Information Management at the University of the West of England, Bristol in 1993.
-He is currently the inaugural director of FORWARD, The Centre for Future Skills and Workforce Transformation at RMIT University in Melbourne, Australia; CEO and founding partner of THEORICA; founder and CEO of cybersecurity education platform Upling; global education strategist for the Conversation Design Institute and co-founder of the School for Conversation Design; and creative director of Medicine Unboxed.
-He was founder and Editor-in-Chief of the Springer Nature research journal Personal and Ubiquitous Computing.
-He is board President and Chair of The CDI Foundation.
-He was previously the founding director of the learning platform HaileyburyX.
+Thomas was educated at Mexborough Grammar School, York St John University, the University of Cambridge, and the University of Hull.
+He completed a PhD at Hull on the applications of social science to computing.

+He lectured in Human–computer interaction at Brunel University between 1990 and 1992 and was appointed Professor of Information Management at the University of the West of England in 1993.

+Thomas later became the inaugural director of the Centre for Future Skills and Workforce Transformation at RMIT University in Melbourne.
+He was the founding Editor-in-Chief of the Springer Nature journal Personal and Ubiquitous Computing and founding director of the online learning platform HaileyburyX.

+He is head of higher education for the Conversation Design Institute; co-founder of the School for Conversation Design; creative director of Medicine Unboxed; founder and CEO of the cybersecurity education platform Upling; and president of the CDI Foundation.